Obarun/66/doc/66-start.md

 If the *service* has never been parsed, the *start* command will parse it and associate the service with a specific *tree* if the `66 -t` option was used, or if the `frontend` file defines the `InTree` field, or if a `tree` was marked as current—refer to the [tree current](66-tree.html#current) subcommand.
 Otherwise, the *service* will be associated with the `%%default_treename%%` tree.
 This process is applied to all dependencies of the service.

-If the *service* was already parsed, the `66 -t` command option have no effect.
+If the *service* was already parsed, the `66 -t` command option has no effect.

 In case of `module` *service* type, all *services* declared within the `module` will start.
 The **-P** has no effect on the *services* within the `module` and only affects the module's dependencies.